evgenyneu/FortranFromPython/README.md

-# Running Fortran code from Python
+# Running Fortran function from Python

-This is a collection of examples that show how to run Fortran code from Python.
+This example shows how to run Fortran function from Python.

 ## Setup